John Creswell: Early life

-Marriage
+Family life

 During Creswell's early career as a Maryland lawyer, he married Hannah J. Richardson of Maryland.
 Hannah was considerably wealthy.
+His uncle was Jacob Tome.

 Political career

 During the early 1850s, Creswell was a strongly partisan Whig.
 In 1850, Creswell was an unsuccessful candidate to the Maryland Reform State Convention.
-When the Whig party ceased to exist in the mid-1850s, Creswell became a Democrat and he attended the 1856 Democratic convention in Cincinnati, Ohio that nominated James Buchanan for President.
+When the Whig party ceased to exist in the mid-1850s, Creswell became a Democrat and he attended the 1856 Democratic National Convention in Cincinnati, Ohio that nominated James Buchanan for president.

-American Civil War
+Maryland delegate and the Civil War

 At the outbreak of the Civil War, Creswell became a devoted and strongly influential Radical Republican.
 In 1861 Creswell was elected for the first time to public office, as a loyalist Union member of the Maryland House of Delegates.
 He served until 1862 and worked to prevent Maryland from leaving the Union and joining the Confederate States.
 In 1863, Creswell was appointed the state's adjutant general, where he was in charge of raising Maryland's quota of troops for the Union war effort.